Sinyavino offensive (1942): Soviet main offensive, Volkhov Front, 27 August – 9 September

 The Volkhov Front offensive started on the morning of 27 August.
-The hidden buildup of forces allowed the Soviet forces to enjoy a significant superiority on the first day of the offensive in manpower, tanks and artillery and caught the German by surprise.
+The hidden buildup of forces allowed the Soviet forces to enjoy a significant superiority on the first day of the offensive in manpower, tanks and artillery and caught the Germans by surprise.
 The 8th Army had initial success advancing and scattering the first line of German defenses such as the 223rd Infantry Division, advancing 3 km on the first day at the location of the main attack.
 However initial attempts to expand on the flanks failed due to heavy German resistance.
 The German command reacted by redeploying the 5th Mountain and 28th Light Infantry (Jager) divisions from staging areas for Operation Nordlicht to meet the Soviet offensive.
 Lead elements from the 170th infantry Division, which had only arrived in Mga, have also joined the offensive.
 In addition Hitler diverted the 3rd Mountain division, which was being redeployed by sea to Finland, to Estonia instead.

 On 29 August the breach in the German defenses was up to 7 km deep.
 To sustain their advance towards Sinyavino, the Soviet forces started committing their second echelon divisions into combat.
 The German forces were further reinforced by the 12th Panzer and part of the 96th Infantry Divisions.
 Notably, this day saw the first combat deployment of the Tiger tank, as part of the 502nd Tank Battalion, which on 29 August had four Tigers.
 The attempt to counterattack with them failed as two of the tanks broke down almost immediately, and the third tank's engine overheated.